CubedNetwork/fabulously-optimized-wiki/resource-pack-issues.md

 #### Enhanced Block Entities

-Enhanced Block Entities is the mod that makes various blocks faster on most versions of FO.
+Enhanced Block Entities is the mod that makes various blocks faster on most versions of FF.
 Some optimizations may not be supported by your resource packs, so here's how to configure it:

 1. Click `Mods`
 2. Search for "Enhanced Block Entities", click the config button ![config](https://i.ibb.co/j35cBtn/image.png)